BersisSe/feather/README.md

     app.listen("127.0.0.1:8080")
 }
 ```
-No need to reach out for 3rd Party Crates Feather Got you Covered!

 ---

 ## Goals

-- Be the simplest Rust web framework to get started with
+- Being the simplest Rust web framework to get started with
-- Be modular and easy to extend
+- Being modular and easy to extend
-- Focus on DX without sacrificing Rust's safety and performance
+- Focusing on DX without sacrificing Rust's safety and performance

 ---

 ## Contributing

 PRs welcome!
-If you’ve got ideas or bugs, [open an issue](https://github.com/your_repo_link/issues) or submit a pull request.
+If you’ve got ideas or bugs, please [open an issue]([https://github.com/BersisSe/feather/issues) or submit a pull request.

 ```bash
 # Getting started with dev